SoCal Beep Baseball and San Gabriel Valley Panthers Present

 After game: raffle prize winners announced; Event Adjourns

 CONTACT: Kerstin Brucki

 About the team:

-San Gabriel Valley Panthers is a team within the division SoCal Beep Baseball.
-The division belongs to the all-encompassing National Beep Baseball Association (NBBA).
+San Gabriel Valley Panthers is a team within the SoCal Beep Baseball nonprofit organization.
+The Panthers and future SoCal Beep Baseball teams participate in tournaments and the annual World Series held by the National Beep Baseball Association (NBBA).
 The association is “committed to fostering competition and camaraderie through the game of beep baseball for the blind and visually impaired.”
 The athletic opportunities offered through Beep Baseball give those with visual impairments the chance to participate in sports without restrictions.
-Darren Keepers founded beep baseball in South Pasadena, California in 2018, after learning the closest team is in Las Vegas, Nevada.
-Keepers lost his vision when he was five years old and dreamt of joining a beep baseball team.
+Darren Keepers founded Socal Beep Baseball and the San Gabriel Valley Panthers in South Pasadena, California in 2018, after learning the closest team is in Las Vegas, Nevada.
+Keepers lost his vision when he was five years old and dreamed of joining a beep baseball team.
 As an adult, through his own self-determination, he made his dreams become a reality when he established the San Gabriel Valley Panthers.
 Through these activities and competition, people who are blind and visually impaired will enjoy baseball just like those with full sight.
 Players are often thanking Keepers with smiles, and sometimes tears, for the opportunity.
 For some players, it is the chance to get back into sports after losing their vision.
 For others, it is an opportunity to explore a new hobby.
-Players and fans come from all over Southern California.
-In fact, one player travels weekly by train from Oxnard, and another player by car from San Diego.
+Players and fans come from all over California.
+In fact, two players fly down from the bay area once a month, another travels 3 hours each way by train from Oxnard each week, and others commute from other distant cities such as San Diego.
 Keepers, coaches, and volunteers continue to pull resources for players to experience beep baseball in California.